Cyclotella: Biochemistry

-Despite there being very little known about the internal morphology of Cyclotella, there have been a sizable number of studies done on the genus’ molecular biology and genome.
-C. cryptica has been identified to be an oleaginous diatom, with a great deal of triacylglycerol.
+Despite there being very little known about the internal morphology of Cyclotella, there have been a sizable number of studies done on the genus' molecular biology and genome.
+C. cryptica has been identified to be an oleaginous diatom, with a great deal of triacylglycerols.
 Its genome has been identified to contain many methylated repetitive sequences, which are supposed to function as a way of limiting the occurrences of DNA transposition.
 C. cryptica was discovered to have a very efficient lipid metabolism, which is needed for its high triacylglycerol production.

-Another study conducted in 1992 indicates that C. meninghiana has the largest genome and abundance of sequence repeats of any diatom species up to this specific study.
+Another study conducted in 1992 indicates that C. meninghiana has the largest chloroplast genome and abundance of sequence repeats of any diatom species up to this specific study.
 The C. meninghiana chloroplast genome alone has a vast amount of equimolar inversion isomers.
 Many of these isomers differ in their orientation to their single copy sequence counterparts.
 The species, according to the findings, still has some prokaryotic and land plant gene clusters as well as operons.
 In comparison to many other diatoms and plant chloroplast studies, C. meninghiana has a diversely rearranged gene order for single copy regions in its genome.

+The draft nuclear genome of Cyclotella cryptica strain CCMP332 is 171 Mb long.